rangamboa/training-calorie-tracker/README.md

 ## Issues

 1. **API Requests** - We initially had some trouble with our first request to the Nutritionix API as it involved a POST method instead of GET, in addition to requiring headers, but quickly resolved this with assistance from instructors.

-2. string manipulation for plurality

-3. dead recipe links
+Otherwise, integration of the results of the first API call with the request URL for the second went smoothly; scripting for each call was coded by separate devs.

+2. **Recipe Results Not Showing** - Intermittently, Section 4 will not trigger.
+We have not been able to debug this issue.

+3. **String Manipulation** - We attempted to display the final results correctly with regard to plural terms and in/exclusion of the word "recipe".
+We wrote string manipulation functions to mitigate these display issues but haven't been completely successful (some results display "artichokess" or similar).

+4. **Dead Links** - External links to some recipes are dead or outdated, but this is out of our scope.